SawhneySatvik/LawyerUp/README.md

-# LawyerUp
-Lawyer Up is a legal chatbot

-Architecture & Design for the innovative solution.
+**Lawyer Up: Legal Chatbot**

+**Introduction**

+Lawyer Up is a state-of-the-art legal chatbot designed to provide users with accurate and relevant legal advice.
+This README provides an overview of the architecture, design, customization options, deployment methods, test cases, and demonstrates the working of the solution.

+**Architecture & Design**

-Modular architecture that provides flexible integration options
+Lawyer Up features a modular architecture that supports flexible integration options:

-• Our project is a responsive website which works both on laptops and phone.
-We made it using HTML, CSS and JavaScript.
-• We created and trained a google chatbot which provides legal advice and integrated it into our website which we hosted using Github.

-Tech evaluation is as follows:

-• Google Generative AI SDK
+- Responsive Website: Developed using HTML, CSS, and JavaScript, ensuring compatibility with laptops and mobile devices.
-• Google AI Studio: Model was trained on Google AI Studio on Google Cloud
+- Google Chatbot Integration: Trained on Google AI Studio and hosted on a website deployed via Github Pages.
-• AI Model: Gemini Pro
+- Advanced AI Capabilities: Leveraging the Google Generative AI SDK and Gemini Pro model for enhanced conversational capabilities.
-• Other APIs include: Google Fonts and Google Icons
+- Additional APIs: Integration of Google Fonts and Google Icons for improved user experience.
-• Github Pages: Website host

-Define customization & deployment options of your proposed solution.
+**Customization & Deployment Options**

-• Domain specific knowledge enhancement: Tailoring Lawyer Up with the knowledge base to include specific legal relations, requirements, and best practices relevant to each domain.
-This evolves deepening the understanding of the legal intricacies within each industry to provide accurate and relevant answers.
+- Domain Specific Knowledge Enhancement: Customize Lawyer Up to include domain-specific legal knowledge, tailoring responses to specific legal relations, requirements, and best practices within different industries.
-• Web Based Deployment: We have hosted Lawyer Up on a website where we have used HTML, CSS and JavaScript.
-We have deployed the website on Github.
-We trained our chatbot on Google AI Studio on Google Cloud.

-Test cases & data (as applicable) against which the eval criteria can be assessed

-• We trained our multi-turn conversational chat model on Google AI Studio and integrated it in our website using JavaScript referencing Gemini AI Docs.
+- Web-Based Deployment: Deploy Lawyer Up as a responsive website on Github Pages, allowing seamless access across various devices and platforms.
+Customize and update features using HTML, CSS, and JavaScript.

+**Test Cases & Data**

-• The AI Model used was Gemini Pro which we trained using a vast dataset which we mounted on our Google AI Studio on Google Cloud using Drive.
+- Training Data: Gemini Pro model trained on a comprehensive dataset mounted on Google AI Studio on Google Cloud, ensuring proficiency in providing accurate legal advice.
-• We used Chat Prompt method to train the conversational chat model which we researched and collected data ourselves.

-Demonstrate working of the solution to the evaluation team

-• Begin by introducing the purpose of the solution, which is to provide legal assistance.
-• Initiate the chatbot interaction.
-The chatbot engages with the user's queries by providing accurate and relevant legal information.
-• User experience aspects such as ease of interaction, speed of response, and accessibility across different devices and platforms.

-Team Name: Resilience
-Team Leader Name: Satvik Sawhney (2nd year B.Tech student) Team Member Names: Ishita Goel (2nd year B.Tech student)

-Important Links:-

-● GitHub Public Repository Link - https://github.com/SawhneySatvik/LawyerUp

-● Link to test cases and data files – https://sawhneysatvik.github.io/LawyerUp/Files
+- Chat Prompt Method: Conversational chat model trained using the Chat Prompt method, with extensive research and data collection to enhance conversational capabilities.

+**Conclusion**

+Lawyer Up represents an innovative solution for accessing legal advice.
+With its modular architecture, customizable features, and flexible deployment options, Lawyer Up offers users convenient access to accurate and relevant legal information.